COMMENT: Does Russia have any friends left in Southeast Asia?

 The geopolitical earthquake that is the Russian invasion of Ukraine has clearly strengthened alliances on both sides.
 Russia and China’s friendship is, at least on paper, ‘unlimited'.
-Consensus among most other East and Southeast Asian countries is that Moscow’s actions are illegal and contravene international law.
+The consensus among most other East and Southeast Asian countries is that Moscow’s actions are illegal and contravene international law.

 On the economic front, key regional powers Japan and South Korea were among Russia’s largest trading partners in 2021, each selling $8bn of mostly high value-added products such as cars, machinery and electronics, hard to replace domestically.

-Sanctions caused these exports to collapse.
-Where South Korea sold $935m in trade to Russia in February 2022, the last month before the invasion, in June this had fallen to $337m.
-Imports from Russia, mainly oil and coal, fell from $1.7bn in February to $800m in June.
+Sanctions have caused these exports to collapse.
+Where South Korea sold $935mn in trade to Russia in February 2022, the last month before the invasion, by June this had fallen to $337mn.
+Imports from Russia, mainly oil and coal, fell from $1.7bn in February to $800mn in June.

-These numbers dwarf the $73bn that ally China exported to Russia in 2021, but here growth is slowing down as well, especially in machinery and electronics, as Chinese producers are wary of western sanctions.
+These numbers dwarf the $73bn that ally China exported to Russia in 2021, but here growth is slowing down as well, especially in machinery and electronics, as Chinese producers are wary of Western sanctions.

 Other large countries not directly in the West’s orbit, such as Indonesia, Philippines, Vietnam, Malaysia and Thailand, keep trading with Russia.
-But they have seen impact on their economies especially in the tourism sector, in access to raw materials, inflation of input prices, and payment problems after Russia’s exclusion from Swift.
+But they have seen an impact on their economies, especially in the tourism sector, in access to raw materials, inflation of input prices and payment problems after Russia’s exclusion from SWIFT.

 Politically, they are trying hard not to take sides.